 Annotation Reviewer Status Туре Date Topic version I think these inline lists would be better marked up as definition lists and rendered as a table or as the attribute lists are rendered.
 The current format is difficult for readers unfamiliar with the HTML standard to map the abbreviated form to the expanded form.
-This is a GLOBAL comment that should be applied to the entire spec, if accepted. gjoseph new comment 29/11/2021 12:01:46 +1 shudson new comment 29/11/2021 19:55:49 Scott and Gershon, do you really think that people implementing DITA applications are unfamiliar with these units of measurement and their abbreviations?
-I suspect that the people unfamiliar with abbreviations and the units of measurments are the folks authoring in DITA, and they are not the target audience for this content. keberlein new comment 29/11/2021 23:24:32
+This is a GLOBAL comment that should be applied to the entire spec, if accepted. gjoseph updated comment 29/11/2021 12:01:46 +1 shudson updated comment 29/11/2021 19:55:49 Scott and Gershon, do you really think that people implementing DITA applications are unfamiliar with these units of measurement and their abbreviations?
+I suspect that the people unfamiliar with abbreviations and the units of measurments are the folks authoring in DITA, and they are not the target audience for this content.
+Discussed at the TC meeting on 07 December 2021.
+Kris and Robert will prototype alternate ways of handling the values for height and width, perhaps keberlein updated comment 29/11/2021 23:24:32 moving to a group definition where the units of measure can be presented in a list or tabular format.
+Marking this comment ACCEPTED.